 Bravecto is a great product for those who live in areas with a heavy flea burden.
-Bravecto is a flavored chewable pill that kills fleas and ticks on dogs for up to 3 months.
+Bravecto is a flavored chewable pill or topical solution that kills fleas and ticks on dogs and cats for up to 12 weeks.

-The same product also comes as a topical flea treatment for cats as well as dogs.
-Bravecto is available from your veterinarian by prescription only and costs about $50 per treatment.
+Bravecto is available from your veterinarian by prescription only and costs about $70 per treatment.

 Pros of Bravecto:

 - One treatment kills fleas and ticks for 12 weeks

 - Safe for pregnant and lactating dogs